Outline#

 If these two requests were made by separate client connections however, we impose no restrictions on whether one is processed before the other.

-The easiest way to follow these consistency requirements is to ensure that the the response returned by an airport node is written back to the client before processing further requests.
+The easiest way to follow these consistency requirements is to ensure that the the response returned by a station node is written back to the client before processing further requests.

-We could weaken the first requirement to be “individual requests within a client connection to the same airport must be processed in order”, as the updates on different airports have no affect on each other.
+We could weaken the first requirement to be “individual requests within a client connection to the same station must be processed in order”, as the updates on different stations have no effect on each other.

-You might wish introduce some finer grained control over work division on the controller-side to essentially “filter” each individual request to the different airport nodes, but this is not something we require.
+You might wish introduce some finer grained control over work division on the controller-side to essentially “filter” each individual request to the different station nodes, but this is not something we require.

 Testing#